-The Career Pathways Innovation Fund (CPIF) was created in FY 2016 through the Budget Support Act of 2015.
-The fund was created to issue grants to design, pilot, and scale best practices in the implementation of adult career pathways and improve district performance as mandated by the Workforce Innovation and Opportunity Act.
+The Career Pathways Innovation Fund (CPIF) was created in FY 2016 to issue grants to design, pilot, and scale best practices in the implementation of adult career pathways and improve performance as mandated by the Workforce Innovation and Opportunity Act.
 The Workforce Investment Council (WIC) was allocated \$500,000 in FY 2016 and \$1.5 million per year in FY 2017 for the CPIF.
 It is unclear how much of this funding remains.
-The proposed FY 2019 budget also eliminates the fund entirely, without explanation.
+The FY 2019 budget maintains previous levels of funding and provides \$1.5 million to the fund.